tensorflow/datasets/docs/splits.md

 *   `shard`: Shard slicing

 `tfds.ReadInstruction` also has a rounding argument.
-If the number of example in the dataset is not divide evenly by `100`:
+If the number of example in the dataset is not divide evenly:

 *   `rounding='closest'` (default): The remaining examples are distributed among the percent, so some percent might contain additional examples.